 It seems like everywhere you look these days, wedding cakes are stripping off the frosting and going naked!
 Since Christina Tosi, the chef, owner, and founder of Momofuku Milk Bar, originated this style with her deliciously decadent cakes, brides everywhere have been asking bakers for this rustic-chic style.

+How to make a drippy chocolate cake, with perfect drizzles of ganache, purposefully placed candy pieces and shards of chocolate.
+A cake decorating tutorial by our contributor, Erin Gardner of Erin Bakes.
 Aussie cake designers like Katherine Sabbath, Unbirthday Bakery, and Cakes by Cliff (to name a few) have taken the cake design world by storm with their fun new twists on the classic chocolate drip cake.
-When these cakes first started popping up in my newsfeed, I was immediately obsessed.

 Simple gelatin bubbles are an easy and quick way to dress up any cake design!
 They’d be right at home on a rubber ducky cake for a baby shower, a champagne-inspired design, or even on a classic wedding cake.
 While gelatin is edible, these bubbles aren’t exactly something that you’d want to go chomping into.

+Chocolate Daffodils – how to make a chocolate flower cake, featuring chocolate daffodils.
+A new tutorial by our contributor, Erin Gardner!
 My obsession with chocolate flowers continues!
 It’s been so much fun for me to continue working with this medium, coming up with new and beautiful designs that are also completely delicious.
-These flowers are absolutely perfect for Easter and spring celebrations, where candy is already part of the party!

 Our contributor,Erin Gardner of Erin Bakes , is back with a new tutorial today!
 Join along as she shares a new cake project with a step-by-step tutorial.
 Cake scraps!
 Also fondly known as Cake Top.
 You know what I’m talking about…. the extra dome of cake that gets cut off during the leveling process.